-2.1.3 Room 424: Basic Engineering Science Laboratory
+2.1.5 Room 424: Basic Engineering Science Laboratory

 EMCS 424 is known as the Basic Engineering Science Laboratory.
 The laboratory's purpose is to support the instruction in the Basic Engineering Science course.
 This laboratory is to allow successful teaching of the Basic Engineering Sciences (physics - mechanics) classical experiments in the measures of force, moments along with the kinematics of displacement, velocity and acceleration, work, energy and momentum.
+This lab is not open to students outside of class time but they still must complete the lab safety training.
+Primary Faculty Member Contact: Mr. Ricky Horn, Ricky-Horn@utc.edu, 423-425-2103.